-Readers Question: What is the difference between Growth and Development?
-Explain the factors affecting macro-economics growth in a under developed country?
+Readers Question: What is the difference between growth and development?
+Explain the factors affecting macro-economic growth in a under developed country?
 Can a country experience economic growth without development?

 Economic growth in the UK

 Economic growth measures an increase in Real GDP (real output).
 GDP is a measure of the national income / national output and national expenditure.
 It basically measures the total volume of goods and services produced in an economy.

 Development looks at a wider range of statistics than just GDP per capita.
 Development is concerned with how people are actually affected.
 It looks at their actual living standards and the freedom they have to enjoy a good standard of living.

 - Real income per head – GDP per capita

 - Levels of health care e.g. number of doctors per 1000 population